1EnK/ore-wizard/README.md

 ## Debugging

 Account_Not_Found:
-- Transfer 0.00000001 ORE to the address and try again.
+- Transfer a small amount of ORE to the problematic address, or
-- or run `spl-token create-account oreoN2tQbHXVaZsr3pf66A48miqcBXCDJozganhEJgz` for the address and try again.
+- Run `spl-token create-account oreoN2tQbHXVaZsr3pf66A48miqcBXCDJozganhEJgz` for the address and try again.
-Use `solana config set --keypair <path_to_keypair>` to set the keypair for the account.
+  Set the correct keypair with `solana config set --keypair <path_to_keypair>` before running the above command.